pipecat-ai/rtvi-client-web/rtvi-client-react/README.md

 ## Quick Start

-Instantiate a `RTVIClient` instance and pass it down to the `RTVIClientProvider`.
+Instantiate an `RTVIClient` instance and pass it down to the `RTVIClientProvider`.
 Render the `<RTVIClientAudio>` component to have audio output setup automatically.

 ```tsx
 import { RTVIClient } from "realtime-ai";